GollyTicker/Mini-LISP/README.md

 * variable binding with `define` + global definitions with `define!`
 * `environment` (returns all global global definitions)
 * `+` and `decr` (convenience for example numerical functions)
-* memory management + garbage collection

-The mini-LISP interpreter implements a larger LISP additionally containing:
-* `quasiquotation` ?
+* `quasiquotation` (?)

-How to run:
-* installation: need [Docker](https://docs.docker.com/get-docker/) on a linux system
-* run `repl.sh` to build the docker image and run MiniLISP REPL.
-* to check all tests and generate this readme, run `run-tests.sh`
+### TODOs
+* package into REST api
+* serve via Vue
+* run in cloud via Digital Ocean
+* give examples of code and give small cheat sheet for what is implemented
+* add *homoiconicity* example

-Features and optimisations:
+### Features
+* a function `eval` written in MiniLISP which emulates MiniLISP itself
+* *memory management* of LISP expressions via C++ `shared_ptr` in `0-AST.cpp`
+* *garbage collection* of memoised but unreferenced expressions
+* *memoisation* of the evaluated from of expressions via `weak_ptr` in `0-Eval.cpp`.
+Memoisation is possibe, since all lisp ASTs are mere expressions which don't change state. (`define!` is only meant for top-level bindings)
+  * in long running operations 13% to 18% of all expressions were observed to be looked up instead of recomputed
+  * this optimisation isn't implemented in the interpreter `eval` written in MiniLISP itself, due to the lack of efficient map datastructures.
+These expressions run long and are excluded from tests.
 * head-first evaluation. expressions where head is computed and hence choses which functionto evaluate:
   * for example `((cond ('() '+) ('t 'car)) '(a b c))` can be run with our interpreter and evaluates to `a`
   * whereas online interpreters such as [this one](https://rextester.com/l/common_lisp_online_compiler) (GNU clisp) cannot evaluate such expressions
-* memory management via smart pointers (`shared_ptr` and `weak_ptr`) in `AST.cpp`
 * lazy variable bindings in `lambda`s. this allows us to define and express recursive functions via logic-combinators.
 This isn't possible with the default GNU clisp.
   * for example, we can run `(lambda (f x) (f f x)) '(lambda (f n) (cond ((eq n '0) '0) ('t (+ n (f f (decr n)))))) '3)` to compute the sum of the first three integers
   * We cannot use a definition in this form in GNU clisp due to it's head being itself a function.
-* since expressions are purely functional (`define!` is only to be used for top-level definitions), we can *memoise* results of evaluations in `Eval.cpp`
-  * in complex and long running operations, 13% to 18% of all expressions can be simply looked up.
-  * this optimisation isn't implemented in the interpreter written in Lisp itself, hence complex test-cases which would take long to execute are excluded during testing.
 * a small standard library can be found in `standard-library.lisp`
 * improvements from C++: `g++ -O3 ...`
 * *TODO* extend `add_standard_library` to read in scratchpad statements

-Here are some examples:
+### Installation & Usage
+1. Please ensure you have a linux sysem with [Docker](https://docs.docker.com/get-docker/) installed
+2. Clone this repository
+3. Run ```./repl.sh``` to build the docker image and run the MiniLISP REPL
+4. To check that all tests pass: `run-tests.sh`

+### Example expressions
 * :)  `'(a b c) => (a b c)`
 * :)  `'(a ) => (a)`
 * :)  `'(a (b c)) => (a (b c))`